-- a.
+a.
 Avoid sanding if at all possible.
 Direct roughing of the faces creates more problems than it solves.
-Any air voids just beneath the surface will be opened up by sanding and it becomes a never-ending process.
+Any air voids just beneath the surface will be opened up by sanding.
 Worse yet is sanding into the glass fibers, as the exposed fibers can cause pinholes in the paint.
 Most hot pressed facings do not have a resin rich surface or gel coat and, as a result, the fibers are quite close to the surface.
-If sanding is necessary, we suggest very light sanding with a 240 grit paper. - b.
+If sanding is necessary, we suggest very light sanding with a 240 grit paper.

+b.
 The use of filler putty should be kept to an absolute minimum.
-Like sanding, filling can be very time consuming.
-However, if surface voids must be filled to avoid a pinhole surface, such as with some phenolic faces, filler putty must be used.
-Aircraft grade fillers are widely touted as being sprayable and we normally use a spatula to accomplish filling on the first try.
+Filling can be very time consuming, but, if surface voids must be filled to avoid a pinhole surface, e.g., phenolic faces, filler putty must be used.
+Aircraft grade fillers are generally sprayable.
+Use a spatula to accomplish filling on the first try.

-- c.
+c.
 Wiping the surface with a solvent is not recommended.
-It is almost impossible to wipe off the thin film of solvent before it evaporates, in which case the contaminants have simply been spread around.
-A dry rag, a rag dampened with plain water, or a very mild detergent wipe followed by a wipe with water-dampened rag gives better results.
-If a solvent wipe is mandatory, we suggest MEK solvent applied with a clean cotton cloth and a second wipe with a dry rag before the solvent dries (change rags frequently if the surface is large).
-Personnel should always wear rubber gloves and work in properly ventilated areas when using MEK. - d.
+It is almost impossible to wipe off the thin film of solvent before it evaporates, in which case the contaminants are spread around.
+Wiping with a rag dampened with plain water and very mild detergent, followed by another water wipe, gives better results.
+If a solvent wipe is mandatory, use MEK solvent applied with a clean cotton cloth and a second wipe with a dry rag before the solvent dries (change rags frequently if the surface is large).
+Always wear rubber gloves and work in properly ventilated areas when using MEK.

+d.
 Priming should be done if the paint manufacturer recommends it.
 Primers can improve adhesion, though for many interior applications paint directly applied to the facing is adequate.
 Polyurethanes and epoxies are costly paints but are proven coatings and superior adhesion justifies the expense.